 Do you need CME in a specific topic?

-On the “Create a Practice Test” menu, you can create tests that are specific to content areas.
-When you see “Save test as,” just be sure to put in a test name that makes it clear what the content is – like “Trauma Study Session 1” or “Peds Study Session 3” – because that test name will appear on your CME certificate.
-Select “answers on,” and you’ll be all set to earn and claim CME credits toward those requirements.
+On the “Create a Practice Test” menu, you can create tests that are specific to EM Model categories, acuity frames, age modifiers, and physician tasks.
+You can even create tests based on a specific topic like stroke or pulmonary embolism.
+When you see “What do you want to name this test,” just be sure to put in a test name that makes it clear what the content is — like “Trauma Study Session 1” or “Peds Study Session 3” — because that test name will appear on your CME certificate.
+Select “Leave the answers on…,” and you’ll be all set to earn and claim CME credits toward those requirements.

 Be sure to read “Method of Participation” below to learn about all the requirements for earning and claiming CME credit.